ollehallin/workstation/README.md

 Do `man ansible-playbook` for more info.

-### Ansible Vault
+### git-crypt

 Some of the playbooks configures services that use secrets (e.g., my AWS credentials).
-Everything that should be hidden from _your_ eyes is encrypted by means of `ansible-vault` (part of the normal Ansible installation).
+Everything that should be hidden from _your_ eyes is encrypted by means of `git-crypt`.

 I store secret stuff in the encrypted file `ansible/vars/secrets.yml` and in some of the files in `ansible/files`.

 All variables in `secrets.yml` have names that begin with `secrets.`.

-`run.sh` expects to find the Ansible Vault password in `$HOME/.ansible-vault-password`.

-If you fork this project, you'll need to create a new `ansible/vars/secrets.yml` for storing _your_ secrets and store _your_ Ansible Vault password in `$HOME/.ansible-vault-password`.
+If you fork this project, you'll need to create a new `ansible/vars/secrets.yml` for storing _your_ secrets and do `git-crypt init`.

 (Or just remove anything that refers to secrets.)